Identification in the field made easy using plant patterns.

 Most of the plants have hollow stems, although the wild carrot (Daucus carota), and a other few plants, will have solid, pith filled stems.
 When it comes to identifying individual species, the shape of the petioles, together with arrangement and number of vascular bundles will assist tremendously in determining who’s who!

 The corolla of certain species can contain larger outer petals, yet many species will produce five equal sized petals.
 The density and diversity of the shapes of the umbels become apparent with any amount of time spent studying them.
 The fruits of the carrot family are technically schizocarps – dry fruits that split on maturity, into two separate parts.
 We colloquially call them seeds.
 A number of the family are strongly aromatic and have found use in the kitchen for millennia.
-Enjoy getting to know them!
+Enjoy getting to know them more in my article ‘Know your carrots’ !

 The pea family Biennials; herbaceous perennials.